Steeler (American band): Post-Steeler activities

-Vocalist Ron Keel and drummer Bobby Marks from the final Steeler lineup would team up with guitarists Bryan Jay and Marc Ferrari and bassist Kenny Chaisson, younger brother of Steeler bassist, Greg Chaisson, under the name Keel.
+Vocalist Ron Keel and drummer Bobby Marks from the final Steeler lineup teamed up with guitarists Bryan Jay and Marc Ferrari and bassist Kenny Chaisson, younger brother of Steeler bassist, Greg Chaisson, under the name Keel.
 After the breakup of Keel, Ron Keel put together the short-lived Fair Game, a band that featured all-female musicians.
 In 1997, he recorded Project One with Japanese metal act Saber Tiger as a one-off before turning to country rock with his new band, IronHorse, in 2000.
 Now residing in Las Vegas, he also performed as part of a Brooks & Dunn tribute in the Country Superstars Tribute at the Fitz Casino & Hotel.
 Keel regrouped in 2008 and toured to celebrate their 25th anniversary.
-They remain active with occasional performances at events like the Monsters of Rock Cruises and the M3 Rock Festival.
-In 2014, Keel published his autobiography "Even Keel: Life On the Streets of Rock'n'Roll".
+They remain active with occasional performances at events such as the Monsters of Rock Cruises and the M3 Rock Festival.
+In 2014, Keel published his autobiography, Even Keel: Life On the Streets of Rock'n'Roll.

 By November 2015, Keel had moved to Sioux Falls, South Dakota, and began working as the midday host on the hard rock radio station KBAD-FM.
 After the demise of KBAD in 2017, Keel partnered with several former KBAD DJs to form internet rock radio station KBACK.ROCKS.
-Keel's new Ron Keel Band, aka RKB, are signed to Megadeth bassist Dave Ellefson's EMP label and issued their debut album in the spring of 2019.
+Keel's new Ron Keel Band, aka RKB, are signed to Megadeth bassist Dave Ellefson's EMP label and issued their debut album in early 2019.

-Steeler drummer Mark Edwards would team up with former Tytan vocalist Kal Swan and ex-Mansfield members Doug Aldrich on guitar and Jerry Best on bass, in the band Lion.
+Steeler drummer Mark Edwards teamed up with former Tytan vocalist Kal Swan, and ex-Mansfield members Doug Aldrich on guitar and Jerry Best on bass, in the band Lion.
 In addition to Lion, he also recorded with 3rd Stage Alert, whose 1984 mini-album was produced by Yngwie Malmsteen, and released the Code of Honor four-song EP as a solo artist.
 In 1986, he was approached to join the newly reformed Riot and flew to New York to track drums for their Thundersteel album.
 He decided against joining the group and stuck with Lion whose debut album, Dangerous Attraction, was released in 1987.
-Edwards suffered serious injuries in a motocross accident in 1989 which ended his career as a drummer.
-Edwards, whose real name is Mark Schwarz, moved back to Texas to fully recover and has since become a successful businessman, including CEO and Executive Chairman of the famous Wilhelmina International, Inc modeling agency.
+Edwards suffered serious injuries in a motocross accident in 1989, which ended his career as a drummer.
+Edwards, whose real name is Mark Schwarz, moved back to Texas to fully recover and has since become a successful businessman, including CEO and Executive Chairman of the Wilhelmina International, Inc modeling agency.